 The First National Bank Of Dorchester

-The First National Bank Of Dorchester in Nebraska printed $29,920 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1885 and stopped printing money in 1892, which equals a 8 year printing period.
+The First National Bank Of Dorchester in Massachusetts printed $135,500 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1863 and stopped printing money in 1868, which equals a 6 year printing period.
 That is obviously a very short period of time.
-During its life, The First National Bank Of Dorchester issued 1 single type and denomination of national currency We have examples of the types listed below.
+During its life, The First National Bank Of Dorchester issued 6 different types and denominations of national currency.
+We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Dorchester was located in Saline County.
-It was assigned charter number 3390.
+For the record, The First National Bank Of Dorchester was located in Suffolk County.
+It was assigned charter number 156.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com